class Socket

 Opens the connection for a given socket.

-are given, then the socket will be opened as a TCP socket,
+If port and host are given, then the socket will be opened as a TCP socket,

-is omitted, localhost will be assumed.
+if host is omitted, localhost will be assumed.

-is given, the socket will be opened as a unix socket to that path.
+If a path is given, the socket will be opened as a unix socket to that path.

-Normally this method is not needed, as Net.createConnection
+Normally this method is not needed, as Net.createConnection opens the socket.

-Use this only if you are implementing a custom Socket
+Use this only if you are implementing a custom Socket.

 This function is asynchronous.
 When the 'connect' event is emitted the socket is established.
 If there is a problem connecting, the 'connect' event will not be emitted, the 'error' event will be emitted with the exception